Ensuring the Safety of Your Endoscopic Procedure

 Effectiveness of the Reprocessing Guidelines

 The dissemination and implementation of the guidelines for endoscope reprocessing (cleaning and disinfecting) outlined here have resulted in a remarkable safety record for endoscopy.
-Based on medical literature, the Technology Committee of the ASGE estimates that the chance that a serious infection could be transmitted by endoscopy is only about 1 in 1.8 million.
 Given the multiple benefits of endoscopy, it is no wonder that the number of procedures performed grows each year and that endoscopy is a mainstay of digestive disease treatment plans and health maintenance strategies.
 Endoscope manufacturers are continually improving the design of endoscopes to ensure patient safety.

 Quality Assurance and Training